mayankchoubey/deno-in-2-hours/README.md

 ```

 ## File system ops
-Deno comes with a number of useful functions to work with the file system.
+Deno comes with several useful functions to work with the file system.
 These are different from working on the files (file ops).

 - `watchFs`: Raises notifications for any changes in the observed paths (recursive by default).
 This functions returns an object that implements AsyncIterator.
 ```ts
 const watcher=Deno.watchFs(["/var/tmp/", "./"]);
 for await(const event of watcher)
     console.log(event); //process event
 //----
 touch file1.txt
 //{ kind: "create", paths: [ "/Users/mayankc/Work/source/denoExamples/file1.txt" ] }